 “What am I receiving this email for?”
-This is your first thought if you’ve not really done anything wrong and there’s a write up sitting in your inbox.
-A write up at work can be confusing when you have no idea why disciplinary action is being taken against you, stressful when it’s the second write up and humiliating because it can make you feel like a failure.
-It can be even more bothersome when you’re working remotely because you have nobody to talk to in-person to understand what went wrong.
+This is your first thought if you’ve not really done anything wrong and there’s a write-up sitting in your inbox.
+What is a write-up can be confusing when you have no idea why disciplinary action is being taken against you, stressful when it’s the second write-up at work, and humiliating because it can make you feel like a failure.
+It can be even more bothersome when you’re working remotely because you have nobody to talk to in person to understand what went wrong.

-If you have received one, don’t worry because in this article, we will tell you what you can do to deal with that email, but first things first, what is an employee write up?
+If you have received one, don’t worry because, in this article, we will tell you what does it mean to get written up at work and what can you do to deal with that email.

 Being written up at work refers to the process of having a document added to your employee file or records that the HR of your company maintains.
-You’re given a write up at work when one or more of your actions ended up having a negative consequence.
+Write-ups at work come when one or more of your actions ended up having a negative consequence.
 It may be performance-related or have gone against some company guideline/policy.

-Usually, a verbal warning or dialog precedes a work write up.
+Usually, a verbal warning or dialog can define what is a write-up.
 If you fail to take the warning seriously, it will result in being written up.
 This may or may not be the final warning depending on how serious the breach is.
 This means if you repeat the same mistake, disciplinary action will be taken against you, which often means time-off without pay.
 You could even get fired.

 Most firms call it a “Performance Improvement Plan” (PIP) to not make it sound so dreadful.
 They probably don’t want to alarm you but subtly let you know that your performance isn’t up to the mark.
 This PIP could actually be your company’s way of showing you the door.

 Why are Write Ups at Work Important?

 - Your performance is probably not up to the firm’s expectations

 When this is the reason for being written up, then you probably expected it.
 In this case, the best thing to do is to understand how you can improve if you really want to stay in your current company.
 We will discuss everything you can do to deal with this write-up later.